 Canceling Teams have 30 days after the scheduled game date to make up the game.

 Canceling Team is responsible for the Makeup ice, Referees and a Timekeeper.

 Canceling Teams will offer two dates to their canceled game opponent to make up the game.

 If the dates are not acceptable to the opponent of the canceling team and the dates are *reasonable request by the canceling team, both teams will have the game listed as a 0-0 tie and both teams will be charged as if the game was played.

-Canceling teams that do not make up the canceled game.
-A double charge per game will be billed to the Team.
-And the game will be recorded as a forfeit and will count towards the seasons total of games for the canceling team.
+Canceling teams that do not make up the canceled game will incur a double charge per game and billed to the Team.
+The game will be recorded as a forfeit and will count towards the seasons total of games for the canceling team.

 Canceled Game Opponent

-For teams that had a canceled game, you will be offered two dates to make up the game within the 14-day window from the canceling team.
+For teams that had a canceled game, you will be offered two dates to make up the game within the 30-day window from the canceling team.

 If the dates are not acceptable to your team and the dates are *reasonable request by the canceling team.
 Both teams will have the game listed as a 0-0 Tie and both teams will be charged as if the game was played.

 * Reasonable Request dates will be reviewed by the MYC to determine acceptable offered times reasonable for the age level.